McTavishLab/R_OpenTree_tutorials/_episodes/00-version.md

 In this first episode, we will check that you have the same package versions that we will use throughout the tutorial.

 We will use the function `packageVersion` from the `utils` package to register the package version we are using for this tutorial.
-It only takes a single element character vector as input, so you will have to type the function and the package name each time:
+It only takes a single element character vector as input, so you will have to type the function and the package name each time, as follows:

 ~~~